optakt/flow-dps/README.md

 The state of past sporks is indexed by reading an execution node's protocol state and state trie write-ahead log.
 Optionally, a root checkpoint can be used to bootstrap state before a spork's start.
-In more specific terms, indexing of past sporks requires a Badger key-value database containing the Flow protocol state of the spork and a LedgerWAL with all of the trie updates that happened on the spork.
+In more specific terms, indexing of past sporks requires a Badger key-value database containing the Flow protocol state of the spork and a LedgerWAL with all the trie updates that happened on the spork.

-Indexing the live spork works in a similar way.
+Indexing the live spork works similarly.
 The DPS will connect to the publish socket of an execution node that has whitelisted it and subscribe to state trie and transaction event updates.
 At the same time, the DPS will use access nodes to assemble a view of the finalized blockchain state.
 By combining these two sources of information, it can reconstruct the execution state on-the-fly.